anguspersonal/signal-board/README.md

 # signal-board
 # 🔒 Startup Signalboard (Proprietary)

+⚠️ **Legal Notice**: This is a proprietary project.
+All code is © Angus Hally and may not be reused, modified, or distributed without explicit written consent.
+See LICENSE for details.

 **Startup Signalboard** is a private, multi-tenant application designed to help trusted startup collaborators, advisors, and scouts evaluate, share, and engage with early-stage startups.

 > Built for personal use by [Angus Hally](https://www.angushally.com), this app powers dealflow visibility, startup evaluation, and networked discovery — all in one trusted space.